Anti-austerity ballot backlash rattles euro zone

 In a research paper published on February 6, Willem Buiter, the chief economist at Citi, raised his estimate of the likelihood of Greece dropping out of the currency zone to 50 percent over the next 18 months, from 25-30 percent previously.
 On Monday, Citi raised the probability again to 50-75 percent.

+"Such a government may stop servicing the country's debt, including that (owed to) EU states.
+That would likely end the Greek membership of the euro zone," Darvas told Reuters.

+"That would be horrible for Greece, with bank runs as well as massive personal and corporate defaults.
+The question then would be who could be next.
+How would the situation be resolved in Portugal and Ireland?"

-(Additional reporting by John O'Donnell and Jan Strupczewski in Brussels, Dina Kyriakidou and Karolina Tagaris in Athens, Stephen Brown and Gareth Jones in Berlin, Marius Zaharia and Richard Hubbard in London, Doug Palmer in Washington and Catherine Bosley in Zurich; Writing by Paul Taylor; Editing by Janet McBride and David Stamp)
+(Additional reoprting by John O'Donnell and Jan Strupczewski in Brussels, Dina Kyriakidou and Karolina Tagaris in Athens, Stephen Brown and Gareth Jones in Berlin, Marius Zaharia and Richard Hubbard in London; Writing by Paul Taylor; Editing by Peter Graff and Janet McBride)